plewto/Pigiron/README.md

 - Windows : To be determined.
 - OSX     : To be determined.

-Make 'batch' directrory inside the configuration directory

-     ~/.config/pigiron/
+The structure within the .config/pigiron/

+     ~/.config/
 	     |
+		 +--pigiron/
+              |
               +-- config.toml
+              +-- log
               |
               +-- batch/
               |
               +-- resources/
                     |
                     +-- help/
                     +-- testFiles/

-The location of the configuration directory is printed as Pigiron starts.
-You should either copy, or make a symbolic link, within the configuration directory to the pigiron/resources directory.
-The resources directly contains all the help documents and MIDI files necessary for the test suit.
-Pigiron will function without these but testing will fail and help will not be available.
+Within .config/pigiron/ create the batch directory and either simlink or copy the resources directory from the Pigiron project.
+Pigiron can operate without the resources directory but help will not be available and some unit test will fail.
+The file pigiron/resources/batch/example is an example batch file with annotation.

 ## Command Line Options